This post may contain affiliate links. Read my whole disclosure here.

 Coloring pages from Disney Family (there are a lot of pages to choose from on their site).

-I also use to add to the binder some stickers and some Water Wow activity pads, they are great for keeping kids busy during the trip!
+I also use to add to the binder some stickers and some Water Wow activity pads.
+And they are great for keeping kids busy during the trip!

 photo credit Pinterest graphic: Vasilyev Alexandr / Shutterstock.com | photo credit preview photo: Yuganov Konstantin / Shutterstock.com